Professional negligence lawyer Emma Slade looks at the importance of the retainer in surveyors negligence claims

 This appears to be a harsh conclusion as, for all intents and purposes, Radford & Boston considered that Mrs Littlewood was no longer their client and so the duty to keep reminding her of the date had extinguished along with their retainer.
 The case highlights two things: firstly, surveyors – and indeed other professionals – are under a duty to repeat important advice, information and dates to their client, especially if the information relates to deadlines or limitation periods.
 Secondly, the professional must be unequivocal when terminating a retainer.
 Simply stating that you will not act whilst the fees remain unpaid is insufficient; it must be made explicit that the professional is terminating the retainer and ceasing to act.
 Only when such clear cut and unambiguous statements are made, will any subsequent duty a surveyor may owe to the client be terminated.

-For free initial advice on professional negligence claims please email Emma at [email protected]
+For free initial guidance on making a surveyors negligence claim please email us at [email protected] or call our helpline on 0808 139 1606